- How is lymphoma of the skin treated?

 - Treatments that can affect the whole body (systemic treatments)

-Sometimes these 2 types of treatments are used together.
+Sometimes these treatments are used together.

 - A dermatologist: a doctor who treats diseases of the skin